On real algebraic links in the 3-sphere associated with mixed polynomials: Mixed Polynomial and Newton Boundary

-\begin{definition} Let $P$ be a positive weight vector.
-We say that $f$ is non-degenerate for $P$, if the fiber $f_P^{-1}(0)\cap \C^{*n}$ contains no critical point of the mapping $f_P : \C^{*n} \to \C$, where $\C^{*n}=(\C \setminus \{0\})^n$.
-We say that $f$ is strongly non-degenerate for $P$ if the mapping $f_P:\C^{*n} \to \C$ has no critical points.
-A mixed polynomial $f$ is called \textit{non-degenerate} (resp. \textit{strongly non-degenerate}) if $f$ is non-degenerate (resp. strongly non-degenerate) for any positive weight vector $P$. \end{definition} \begin{obs} Assume that $f$ is a holomorphic function.
-Then $f_P(z)$ is a weighted homogeneous polynomial and we have the Euler equality:
+\begin{definition}[\cite{Oka2010}] Let $P$ be a positive weight vector.
+We say that $f$ is non-degenerate for $P$, if the fiber $f_P^{-1}(0)\cap \C^{*2}$ contains no critical point of the mapping $f_P : \C^{*2} \to \C$, where $\C^{*2}=(\C \setminus \{0\})\times (\C \setminus \{0\}) $.
+We say that $f$ is strongly non-degenerate for $P$ if the mapping $f_P:\C^{*2} \to \C$ has no critical points.
+A mixed polynomial $f$ is called \textit{non-degenerate} (resp. \textit{strongly non-degenerate}) if $f$ is non-degenerate (resp. strongly non-degenerate) for any positive weight vector $P$. \end{definition} Classes of mixed polynomials where the notions of non-degeneracy and strong non-degeneracy coincide have been studied in \cite{Blanloe_Oka2015,Inaba_Kawashima_Oka2018,Oka2008,Oka2010,Oka2015}.
+A mixed polynomial $f$ is called \textit{of $u^s$-compatible polar non-zero weighted homogeneous face type} if for each 1-face $\Delta$, $f_{\Delta}(z,\bar{z})$ is a $u^s$-compatible polar non-zero weighted homogeneous polynomial.
+In this case it will be called \textit{polar $u^s$-compatible} for short.